bento-platform/bento_reference_service/docs/basic_ingestion_flow.md

 [DRS](https://github.com/bento-platform/bento_drs) or are located at a public HTTP-accessible location; these URLs are passed in the JSON object.

-Optionally, a GFF3 containing annotations, with a GFF3 TBI index, can be passed in as well.
-These annotations must be indexed in the service before being usable; see the [Ingesting annotation data](./ingesting_annotations.md) guide for more information.
+Optionally, a GFF3 containing features, with a GFF3 TBI index, can be passed in as well.
+These features must be indexed in the service before being usable; see the [Ingesting feature data](./ingesting_features.md) guide for more information.